AtomGraph/Web-Client/README.md

-Graphity is a Java framework for building read-write Linked Data applications.
+Graphity Client is a Java framework for building read-write Linked Data applications.
 If you have a triplestore with RDF data that you want to publish and/or build an end-user application on it, or would like to explore Linked Open Data, Graphity provides the components you need.
+It is stable yet actively maintained software, conveniently available on Maven as a single dependency for your project.

 What Graphity provides for users as out-of-the-box generic features:
 * declarative control of published data using URI and SPARQL templates